-First of all, verify the current state of human resources by creating a data base with the CVs of all your employees.
+First of all, verify the current state of human resources by creating a database with the CVs of all your employees.
 Of course, the position description for each employee needs to be clearly identified.
 Therefore, we advise you to set targets to hit for all the quarters of the year.
 Also, create a career path growth plan.

-Similarly, create a cost per hour for each employee so that you understand how much does the company pay for having that person work for your company.
+Similarly, create a cost per hour for each employee so that you understand how much does the company pays for having that person work for your company.
 Also, plan some activities of team-building.
 Ask your employees what do they need to become better at what they do.

 All these activities would require some time and work from your side, but if you have a small company the best way to make the people engage and get connected is to do it yourself.
 Employees love leaders who put in the work and set the example for them to follow.

-In case you have a medium sized company, it could be a good moment for you to start looking at hiring a professional HR expert.
+In case you have a medium-sized company, it could be a good moment for you to start looking at hiring a professional HR expert.
 This way you can share the load of the work of managing the needs and demands of the employees.

-Firstly, find a person who you see has huge people skills, because this person needs to become the friend and advisors of all your employees.
+Firstly, find a person who you see has huge people skills because this person needs to become the friend and advisors of all your employees.

 Secondly, look for someone who clicks with you and the mission and values of your company.

 Furthermore, give yourselves time to know each other and allow a connection to form.